-Does size really matter?
 In the world of industrial sterilization does size really matter?
 Manufacturers of large and high capacity laboratory and research grade autoclaves generally offer a choice of two chamber formats – round or rectangular – both front loading designs.
-In the former there is less useable space than in rectangular section autoclaves for a given volume, however in practical terms there becomes a trade-off against improved steam circulation versus cost/lab space
+In the former there is less usable space than in rectangular section autoclaves for a given volume, however in practical terms there becomes a trade-off against improved steam circulation versus cost/lab space.

-When purchasing a rectangular chamber laboratory autoclave (up to 850 litres as standard) you may consider one with a steam/water jacket.
-These are optionally available but effectively put another pressure vessel around the main sterilising chamber.
+When purchasing a rectangular chamber laboratory autoclave (up to 850 liters as standard) you may consider one with a steam/water jacket.
+These are optionally available but effectively put another pressure vessel around the main sterilizing chamber.
 Within the void steam or cold water is run to heat or cool the outside of the actual autoclave chamber.
-Unless you are looking to run your autoclave 24/7 there may be a less costly and more energy efficient solution.
+Unless you are looking to run your autoclave 24/7, there may be a less costly and more energy efficient solution.

 We developed the cylindrical chamber, Q63 range as a truly versatile alternative to the rectangular machine.
 These front-loading laboratory autoclaves have a taller chamber profile than most cylindrical steam sterilizer currently available.
 The Q63 has an impressive load capacity, exceptional reliability and unparalleled energy, water, and lifetime cost savings.
 A fact: the Q63-320 liter autoclave was the first to receive an ACT certificate, this quantities its superb energy efficiency credentials.
 The taller chamber profile also boosts lab efficiency and lowers costs by sterilizing larger bulky items as well as small and taller items in a single process.
 This autoclave range often proves to be a truly viable alternative to larger more costly rectangular chamber autoclaves, yet still being able to achieve the same sterilizing throughput.